 . . .Tomorrow will not come again.

 Certainly not for Watanabe.
 A tear rolls down his cheek.
+He now knows what "no tomorrows" means.
 They

 move on to a strip joint.
 At the very first dance hall they visted, a girl took

 Watanabe's favorite old fedora hat, but now he is sporting a new, lighter colored